phalt/react-flask/docs/features.md

 app.register_blueprint(blueprint)
 ```

-When the Beckett flask server is running in development mode, it will recognise a new endpoint has been registered, and it makes a new React page linked to the Flask view.
+When the Beckett Flask server is running in development mode it will recognise a new endpoint has been registered, and it makes a new React page linked to the Flask view.
 This is all handled by applying the `@beckett_page()` decorator.

+The generated page will start something like this:

 ```ts linenums="1" title="src/js/template/people/example_page.tsx"
 import React from 'react'